andrewvo89/use-priority-queue/README.md

 ## PriorityQueue class

 The `usePriorityQueue()` hook is a wrapper around the `PriorityQueue` class.
-You can use the `PriorityQueue` class directly if you want to manage the queue outside of a React component.
-The `PriorityQueue` class has the same API as the `usePriorityQueue()` hook, but it does not have the React-specific features like reactivity everytime a node is added or removed.
+You can use the `PriorityQueue` class directly to manage the queue outside a React component.
+The `PriorityQueue` class has the same API as the `usePriorityQueue()` hook, but it does not have the React-specific features like reactivity every time a node is added or removed.

 ```ts
 import { PriorityQueue } from 'use-priority-queue';